Saturday, September 3, 2011

 Dengue fever is being seen more in world travelers.

-Dengue hemorrhagic fever, which is a separate disease that is caused by the same type of virus but has much more severe symptoms.
+Dengue fever should not be confused with Dengue hemorrhagic fever, which is a separate disease that is caused by the same type of virus but has much more severe symptoms.

 Symptoms